-The direct-connect K2 Media Client has a direct Fibre Channel connection to external K2 RAID.
-The K2 Media Client must have the optional Fibre Channel card installed to support this connection.
-This gives the K2 Media Client the large storage capacity of the external RAID, yet it still functions as a "stand-alone" K2 Media Client, because the external storage is not shared.
+The direct-connect K2 Media Client or K2 Media Client has a direct Fibre Channel connection to external K2 RAID.
+The K2 client must have the optional Fibre Channel card installed to support this connection.
+This gives the K2 client the large storage capacity of the external RAID, yet its media related functionality is that of a "stand-alone" K2 client, similar to a K2 client with internal storage.